-In this post, you find all GED® prep classes sites in the Anaheim, California, region, and testing centers are also listed.
+In this post, you find all GED® prep class sites and testing facilities in the Anaheim region.

 Adult HS Completion Program

 1855 S Sta Cruz Street – Anaheim – CA 92805 – Phone (714) 893 – 4317

 Esperanza High School (Adult Transition Program)

 1830 Kellogg Drive – Anaheim – CA 92807 – Phone (714)701 – 9562